bndroll/-bndroll/README.md

 * 🎓 Second year student
 * 🧐 Studying new technologies and developing web and mobile application
 * 🔍 Learn more about backend development and artificial intelligence
-* ⌛ I am fond of sports, philosophy and psychology, in free time
+* ⌛ Fond of sports, philosophy and psychology, in free time

 ### 🛠 Technical skills